 You Are Exceptional And Unique.
 Your Space Should Be Too.

-My process fuses design thinking from product design and architecture to make your space a part of your business, not just your place of business.
-I focus on creating designs that enliven your community and can grow with you.
+My process fuses design thinking from product design and architecture to makes spaces that feel and function effortlessly.
+With this, each design breathes life into its location and can grow with you.
 I custom-tailor the scope of architectural services to respond to your needs, vision, and long term goals.
-Call me when you want to be excited, inspired and brave about investing in your future!
+Call me when you want to be excited, inspired, and brave about investing in your future!

 Genevieve Marsh, BFA + BArc

 Genevieve Marsh is our Architectural Designer and Urban Analyst with a specialty in social activism and community centric design.
 She has assisted a variety of social missions (social justice, climate change, urban revitalization) to connect to the built environment through research-based placemaking.
 Genevieve graduated from Rhode Island School of Design top of her class, distinguished by the AIA Henry Adams Medal.
 She proudly bases her business in her hometown of Auburn, CA.

 When I went to study architecture and fine art at Rhode Island School of Design in 2011, my eyes were opened to how design enlivens and connects people through altering places and systems.
 I began to learn the art form for making “Wow!” spaces, engaging the community generously and meaningfully.
 I gravitated towards social mission projects and classes– they demanded an agile architectural approach and pushed the frontier of digital tech and computer-aided manufacturing to make it so.
 With brilliant architects and artists as my critics and teachers, I took artistic risks that respond holistically to the briefs and made them buildable and practical.